Subsonic Free Surface Waves in Linear Elasticity: The surface impedance tensor

 If \eqref{Z-prop-atmost-one-nonpos-ev} were not true, then, for some velocity $c$, the impedance tensor $Z(c)=[Z^{ij}]$ would have only one positive eigenvalue.
 Furthermore, its eigenspace would be one-dimensional.
 Since space is three-dimensional, we could then choose a real vector $w\neq 0$ orthogonal to this eigenspace.
 But then $Z^{ij}w_iw_j\leq 0$, contradicting the positive definiteness of the real part of $Z(c)$.
 Hence \eqref{Z-prop-atmost-one-nonpos-ev} holds.

 To prove \eqref{Z-prop-limit} we first derive a bound on the operator norm $\|Z(c)\|$ of $Z(c)$.
 Notice that $\|Z(c)\|$ equals the maximum of the absolute values of the eigenvalues of $Z(c)$.
 By \eqref{Z-prop-deriv-posdef}, $Z(c)\leq Z(0)$ holds with respect to the usual ordering of Hermitian matrices by the cone of positive definite matrices.
 Therefore the eigenvalues of $Z(c)$ are not greater than $\|Z(0)\|$.
 The sum of the eigenvalues of $Z(c)$ is positive because it is equal to the trace of the positive definite matrix $\RE Z(c)$.
 Therefore the modulus of a negative eigenvalue, if it exists, is less than the sum of two positive eigenvalues.
 Hence we have $\|Z(c)\|\leq 2\|Z(0)\|$.
 By compactness, there exist limit points $Z_*$ of $Z(c)$ as $c\uparrow c_\infty$.
 Using \eqref{Z-prop-deriv-posdef} again, we find that $Z_*\leq Z(c)$.
-It follows that all limit points are the equal, which implies assertion \eqref{Z-prop-limit}. \end{proof}
+It follows that all limit points are equal, which implies assertion \eqref{Z-prop-limit}. \end{proof}

 \begin{remark} Formula \eqref{Z-integral-formula} is a variant of the Barnett--Lothe integral representation.
-In fact, passing to the adjoint of \eqref{Z-integral-formula} and making a substitution $\phi=\cot(s)$ to replace the integration variable $s$ by an angle $\phi$, one rederives the formula (2.19) of \citet{LotheBarnett85surfwaveimped}. \end{remark}
+In fact, passing to the adjoint of \eqref{Z-integral-formula}, and making a substitution $s=\tan(\phi)$ to replace the integration variable $s$ by an angle $\phi$, one rederives the formula (2.19) of \zitatau{LotheBarnett85surfwaveimped}{Barnett and Lothe}. \end{remark}

 \begin{remark} If the coefficients of the matrix polynomial depend smoothly on parameters, then also the wave speed $c_R$ depends smoothly on these parameters.
 Since the zeros of the determinant are simple, this follows from the implicit function theorem. \end{remark}